top of page

 Sometimes, the most powerful thing we can offer or receive during this time is the gift of presence.
 In hospice and palliative care, quiet moments of connection can bring deep comfort.
 Gentle, nurturing touch during these tender chapters of life can ease discomfort, calm the mind, and remind someone they are not alone.

-Massage therapy in hospice and palliative care isn’t about fixing or changing anything - it’s about being fully present, allowing touch to become a language of love and support in the midst of change.
+Massage therapy in hospice and palliative care isn’t about fixing or changing anything.
+It’s about being fully present, allowing touch to become a language of love and support in the midst of change.

 Understanding Hospice and Palliative Care

-First, it’s important to understand the difference between hospice and palliative care.
-Clinically, hospice services are provided for patients with a terminal illness who have an estimated life expectancy of six months or less.
-The goal of hospice is to provide pain and symptom management, emotional support, and spiritual care to patients in their final days.
+Hospice care is provided to individuals with a terminal illness who have an estimated life expectancy of six months or less.
+The focus of hospice care is comfort rather than cure.
+Services are designed to support pain and symptom management while also addressing emotional and spiritual needs during the final stages of life.

-• How to adapt pressure and pacing
+• How to adapt pressure, pacing, and positioning

-• How to honor boundaries and consent
+• How to honor boundaries, consent, and fluctuating energy levels

 How Massage Supports Comfort and Well-being